-In any given year, Global Education sends more than 900 students overseas to as many as 40 different countries in a range of programs.
+Global Education sends more than 900 students overseas annually in a range of programs.
 The Global Education Office provides counseling for you and your parents in financial aid, credit transfer, and how to fit global education into a four-year college curriculum that may already seem tight.
-Attend the Global Education Fair held on the Drillfield during fall semester to get additional information!
+In any given year, Tech students study abroad in as many as 40 countries.
+Attend the Global Education Fair held on the Drillfield during fall semester.
 Your advisor can tell you the specific date.
 You can also visit their website at www.globaleducation.vt.edu.